|The Cast of Characters:|

 But there's no time to dwell on that, because our "hero" Sam is snooping around Devereaux's lab, looking for that "no lotta really strange thing" he was ebonically describing earlier.
 He's feeling around a solid metal door, when it suddenly flies open, Star Trek-style.
 He walks inside and then immediately turns around, because hey, most people want to know what it's like to look out from a strange room at the room they were just in two seconds ago.

-"Oh, so this is what the world looks like to the back of my head!"
+is what the world looks like to the back of my head!"

 The door slams shut, of course, and then we hear a bitch-scream from Sam.
 I'm guessing (and hoping) one of Devereaux's robots just mashed his testicles.